Adidas Celebrates 100 Years of Disney With Magical Kids Sportswear Collection for Fall 2023

 Adidas is joining Disney’s 100th-anniversary celebration.
 The apparel and footwear brand partnered with the Walt Disney Company for their fall 2023 kids sportswear collection.

-The collection features a slew of apparel, footwear and accessories for 1 to 8-year-olds, emblazoned with iconic Dinsey characters, including Mickey Mouse, Nemo and Moana.
+The collection features a slew of apparel, footwear and accessories for 1 to 8-year-olds, emblazoned with iconic Disney characters, including Mickey Mouse, Nemo and Moana.

 Arguably one of the standout pieces in the superpowered collection is the footwear.
 From sneakers to swim sandals and slides, the collaboration features a wide range of footwear sure to please kids of all ages.